homayoun-afshari/ha-3d/README.md

 # Installation
 All you need to do is adding following files to your project:
 1. [haFunctions.js](haFunctions.js).
 It contains general functions required for physics calculations, e.g., `haFuncGetL2Norm` to compute the L2 norm of a vector or `haFuncLinearCombineVectors` to linearly combine vectors according to specified weights.
 The functions are quite descriptive and perform basic matrix operations that are not supported by the `Math` library.
 2. [haAnimation.js]( haAnimation.js).
 It contains the `HaAnimation` class, which represents an animation wrapper around a vector.
 The animation can be controlled using `setVelocity` and `setDestination` methods dynamically.
-Other methods, such as`play`, `pause`, or `stop, control the playback of the animation.
+Other methods, such as `play`, `pause`, or `stop`, control the playback of the animation.
 3. [ha3d.css](ha3d.css).
 It contains the basic CSS properties of a 3D world.
 Its content is better left unchanged, unless you really want to make some special modifications to the framework.
 4. [ha3d.js]( ha3d.js).
 This JavaScript file is the heart of the 3D World Framework, where the actual magic happens.
 It contains multiple classes and functions used to create this framework.
 In the <a href="https://github.com/homayoun-afshari/ha-3d/blob/main/README.md#more-on-whats-happening-behind-the-scenes">last section</a>, I’ll explain them in more detail.

 # Creation
-In order to create a 3D world, first you need to create a 3D canvas, which is just a preferably empty `div` element labeled with the `ha3d` class.
+In order to create a 3D world, first you need to create a 3D canvas, which is just a preferably empty `div` element labeled with `ha3d` as one its classes.
 That’s it, you now have a 3D canvas at your disposal!
 You can create as many 3D canvases as you want, as long as you properly define them inside your HTML code.
 Now, to add entities to a 3D canvas, you need to get it in JavaScript.
 At first, it may look like a simple DOM element, but that’s not even remotely what it’s capable of!
 This DOM element is now equipped with the following methods:
 1. `makeHa3dWorld()`.
 With this method, you can now create a 3D world, which is in fact a JavaScript object that is an instance of the `Ha3dEntity` class.
 2. `makeHa3dObject(type)`.
 It creates a 3D object inside your 3D world.
 The argument `type` specifies the type of the object that you want to create.
 The object itself is another JavaScript object that is also an instance of the `Ha3dEntity` class.

-Now, as you might have guessed, you can use the methods of the`Ha3dEntity` class to manage a 3D world or a 3D object inside it.
+Now, as you might have guessed, you can use the methods of the `Ha3dEntity` class to manage a 3D world or a 3D object inside it.
 These methods are as follows:
 1. `setFeatureValues(name, values, isControlled=false)`.
-2.2. s
+ - s
-3. `setFeatureLimiter(name, externalLimiter)`.
+2. `setFeatureLimiter(name, externalLimiter)`.
-4. `setFeatureControllers(name, domControllers)`.
+3. `setFeatureControllers(name, domControllers)`.
-5. `setEventListener(title, callback)`.
+4. `setEventListener(title, callback)`.
-6. `unsetEventListener(title)`.
+5. `unsetEventListener(title)`.
-7. `setInteraction(targetFeatureName, parameters={})`.
+6. `setInteraction(targetFeatureName, parameters={})`.
-8. `unsetInteraction()`.
+7. `unsetInteraction()`.
-9. `setFaceInnerHtml(faceIndex, innerHtml)`.
+8. `setFaceInnerHtml(faceIndex, innerHtml)`.
-10. `unsetFaceInnerHtml()`.
+9. `unsetFaceInnerHtml()`.

 The [main.js](main.js) file contains a sample of what I just explained.